LSCogill/SatelliteDerived_ET_RSA/A_Evaluate_ETProducts/1_Collate and Process ET time series/README.md

 ## 1.2) Collate satellite-derived ET
 Satellite-derived evapotranspiration come in different formats where the data is available at different timesteps (temporal resolutions: SMAP = 3 hourly, MOD16 = 8 day, etc.), so certain steps must be taken to get all the different products datasets into a standardised monthly time series.
 It must be noted that some satellite-derived products already provide evapotranspiration at a monthly time step.

-[conducted in Google Colab using Python-notebooks]
+** Conducted in Google Colab using Python-notebooks

 The satellite-product datasets are also available from different sources including the following:
 - WaPOR: WaPOR v2 & v3 site [https://data.apps.fao.org/wapor/?lang=en]